You appear to be visitor

-Contrary to popular habit, this site has not been, eh... "optimized"
+sites - this website has not been, eh... "optimized" for one specific

-for one specific browser (read: made inaccessible for other browsers).
+browser (read: made inaccessible for - or non-functional with -

-Therefore it can be viewed with just any browser, including text-only
+other browsers).
+Therefore it can be viewed with just any browser, including

-ones.
-The use of Internet Explorer or Chrome however is not recommended.
+text-only ones.
+The use of Internet Explorer however is strongly discouraged.

 | whoami |